SoumojitDalui/Transfer-Songs/README.md

 # Spotify to YouTube Music Playlist Transfer
 This script allows you to transfer songs from a Spotify playlist to a YouTube Music playlist using OAuth for authentication.
 It utilizes the ytmusicapi library to interact with YouTube Music and the requests library to interact with the Spotify API.

+## Please star the repo if it was helpful!

 ### Prerequisites
 - Python 3.6 or higher
 - ytmusicapi library